uviclibraries/html-css/act-3.md

 ```
 - Save your CSS file and have a look at your `about.html` page in your browser.
 - Feel free to try other colour values!
-- **VCS tip**: you might have noticed that the VCS editor has a handy colour-picker tool built into it.
+- **VCS tip**: you might have noticed that the VCS editor has a colour-picker tool built into it.
 To activate this tool, hover your mouse over the little colour-preview square to the left of your colour value.
 You should see a colour-picker popup appear.
 You can use this popup tool instead of having to write in new HEX codes manually.

 <img src="images/act-3/vcs-colour-picker-tool.png" alt="VCS colour picker tool">